angular-schule/angular-cli-ghpages/docs/README_environment_github_actions.md

    - It can be helpful to not have your workflows run on every push to every branch in the repo.

-     - For example, you can have your workflow run on push events to master and release branches:
+     - For example, you can have your workflow run on push events to main and release branches:

        ```yml
        on:
        push:
          branches:
-           - master
+           - main
            - release/*
        ```

-     - or only run on pull_request events that target the master branch:
+     - or only run on pull_request events that target the main branch:

        ```yml
        on:
          pull_request:
            branches:
-             - master
+             - main
        ```

      - or, run every day of the week from Monday - Friday at 02:00: